sajid128bit/zohocommentapp/README.md

 ################INSTRUCTION TO ACCESS DEPLOYED APPLICATION######################
 ################ DEPLOYED URL ##################################################
-This is project has been deployed in cloud so simply access application by clicking on the below URL
+This is project has been deployed in cloud so simply access application by clicking on the below URL.

  https://clientzoho.herokuapp.com/

+ After clicking URl please wait for 5 to 10 seconds as it is free server it takes time

 ########################INSTRUCTIONS TO RUN IN LOCAL SYSTEM################################